What The Airlines' Merger Defense Means for You: Part 2

 If you're curious...

-Much of the information used in this article comes from the legal documents themselves.
-For those who want to examine the DOJ's complaint and the airlines' response further, here are links to the documents.
+Much of the information used in this article comes form the legal documents filed by US Airways/AMR and the DOJ.
+For investors who want to do further research on this topic, here are links to those documents.

 Warren Buffett has claimed that investing in airlines is a surefire way to lose your hard-earned cash.
 But two airlines are breaking all the rules by keeping costs low and avoiding direct competition -- leading to enviable profits.
 Click here to learn how these two airlines are leading a revolution in the industry, and discover whether they can keep delivering big gains for shareholders!

-The article What The Airlines' Merger Defense Means for You: Part 1 originally appeared on Fool.com.Alexander MacLennan owns shares of Air Canada, AMR, Delta Air Lines, and Gol Linhas.
+The article What The Airlines' Merger Defense Means for You: Part 2 originally appeared on Fool.com.Alexander MacLennan owns shares of Air Canada, AMR, Delta Air Lines, and Gol Linhas.
 He is also long the following options: $22 January 2015 Delta calls, $25 January 2015 Delta calls, $30 January 2015 Delta calls, $17 January 2015 US Airways calls.
 This article is not an endorsement to buy or sell any security and does not constitute professional investment advice.
 Always do your own due diligence before buying or selling any security.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool recommends Southwest Airlines.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.